 So let’s look at a simple model you could try right now.
 It splits the audience into four segments based on attendance and location data which could work for a forthcoming season campaign, run over a number of months.

 Segment 1: Frequent attendees

 Define this segment to include everyone who has visited your venue three times or more in the last year.
-These are clearly your most loyal audience members so communications with them can assume a certain level of knowledge about your organization, and a tolerance for more frequent communications than other segments might have.
+These are clearly your most loyal patrons so communications with them can assume a certain level of knowledge about your organization, and a tolerance for more frequent communications than other segments might have.